 - Full Details - Use the WYSIWYG editor to add full details for the news item.
 If creating a blog post, this is where you'll add the entire post.
 (This information is visible on the news item's page, which appears after visitors click on the news item's title).

-- Link - Instead of adding full details, you can choose to direct your visitors to a specific URL upon clicking on the news item's title.
+- Link - Instead of adding full details, you can choose to direct your visitors to a specific internal or external URL, upload a new document directly from the module settings, or link to a document that already exists in your File Manager, upon clicking on the news item's title.

 Advanced news settings

 Here's a breakdown of all advanced news settings:

 - Alias - Edit the news item's alias (i.e., the URL that points directly to the news item's page).